Flxp49/notion-watchlistarr/README.md

 # Known Issues
 - `Monitor` profile does not show up via the API hence it will remain empty in the Notion database (unless set by the user before downloading)

+# Backlog
+- Update feature: if a movie/series exists in the library but the property (monitor/quality) is changed, then update the title in Radarr/Sonarr

 # Developer
 ```